-TIME

-This is the first call heard by the players.
+CALL EXPLANATION TIME This is the first call heard by the players.
 The Referee announces the end to each team's warm up with the call of "Time".
 At the end of both teams' warm up, the players will spin a racket to decide who will serve.
 The Scorer or Referee then announces the match and all subsequent calls during the course of the match.

-15 SECONDS

-The call made between games.
+15 SECONDS The call made between games.
 The Referee calls "fifteen seconds" to advise the players to be ready to resume play on time.

-TIME

-The Referee makes this call when the interval between games has elapsed.
+TIME The Referee makes this call when the interval between games has elapsed.
 The players should be ready to resume play when the call is made.

-YES LET Calls made by Referee in

-answer to a player's appeal.
+GAME BALL Added at the end of a call when one team, if they win the next rally, would win the game.
+MATCH BALL On match point when one team winning the next rally wins the match.
+Only "Match Ball" is called in this situation, not "Game Ball, Match Ball" or "Game, and Match Ball."
+YES LET Calls made by Referee in answer to a player's appeal.
 NO LET "Let Please".

-POINT TO WAITE It is important that

-Referees, when awarding points, indicate to whom the

-point is awarded.

-STOP This is the call now used to

-end a rally.
+POINT TO WAITE It is important that Referees, when awarding points, indicate to whom the point is awarded.
+STOP This is the call now used to end a rally.
 FOOT FAULT on service.
-It is important

-to make these calls early
+It is important to make these calls early and clearly.

-and clearly.

 FAULT on service